Newspaper Page Text

 His Man in Good

-Leg:; Misses Bad
+Leg; Misses Bad

 Expert marksmanship on the

-part o !
-Reese Russell, 200
+part o I Reese Russell.
+200

-Hilliard street, caused him to
+Hilliard street, caused turn to

 wound his victim in his real